ocean-tracking-network/node-manager-training/_episodes/20_movers_notebooks.md

 ---
 keypoints:
 - Moving Platform workflow is feasible for technologies such as Liquid Robotics Wave glider, Teledyne Webb Research Slocum glider, and short deployments (hours) down a line of traps (reference https://oceantrackingnetwork.org/gliders/)
+- OTN finishes off detection issues by running matching and sensor tag processing.

--  `mssion metadata`, `telemetry data` and `detection data` should be submitted prior to the Moving platform data loading process.
+- `mission metadata`, `telemetry data` and `detection data` should be submitted prior to the Moving platform data loading process.
 ---

 Here is the Issue checklist in the OTN Gitlab `Moving Platforms` template, for reference: